-After looking at official teaser image we can judge, it’ll have at least two built-in sensors (or cameras) on the headset itself, and what appears to be IPD and viewing distance adjustment notches.
-It will have four prominent wide-angle cameras, strongly suggesting that, like the Oculus Quest and other second-gen VR headsets, it will have inside-out tracking to allow players to move around a room without worrying about placing base stations or external tracking cameras.
+It will have at least two built-in sensors (or cameras) on the headset itself, and what appears to be IPD and viewing distance adjustment notches, after looking at the official teaser image.
+It will have four prominent wide-angle cameras, suggesting strongly that it will have inside-out tracking, like the Oculus Quest and other second-gen VR headsets, to allow players to move around a room without worrying about placing base stations or external tracking cameras.

-The new Index comes with adjustment slider, presumably for IPD (interpupillary distance) so it can easily accommodate people whose eyes are set closer together or further apart than average.
-It’s a fairly common feature, but missing in the new Oculus Rift S. Though Oculus says you can set your IPD in the software settings of the Rift S.
+The new Index comes with adjustment slider, presumably for IPD (interpupillary distance) so that it can easily accommodate people with different eyes adjustments.
+It is quite common feature, but missing in the new Oculus Rift S. Although Oculus says you can set your IPD in the Rift S software settings.

 Powered with Snapdragon 835 in $400 USD

-Valve earlier partnered with HTC for the development of Vive and integrating it into the Steam ecosystem.
-Valve Index isn’t the only headset coming to VR gaming this year; Oculus announced release of two new headsets during Spring 2019.
-The Oculus Rift S will be an upgraded version of the previous Rift that’ll feature built-in tracking sensors, a higher resolution, and a more ergonomic head strap.
-Another one Oculus Quest, a standalone VR headset powered by the Qualcomm Snapdragon 835 processor.
-Both Oculus headsets will come with the cost of $400 USD.
+Valve previously partnered with HTC for Vive’s development and integration into the Steam ecosystem.
+Valve Index is not the only headset to come to this year’s VR gaming.
+During Spring 2019, Oculus announced the release of two new headsets.
+The Oculus Rift S is going to be an upgraded version of the previous Rift with built-in tracking sensors, higher resolution, and a more ergonomic head strap.
+Another Oculus VR headset powered with 835 processor Qualcomm Snapdragon.
+Both Oculus headsets are going to come with $400 USD cost.